-Keep in mind the gym isn't going to be exactly as you remember it.
-To reopen, many gyms are instituting new safety protocols.
-Some, like 24 Hour Fitness and Planet Fitness, are introducing a touchless check-in process to minimize contact between workers and gym-goers.
+As they reopen, many gyms are instituting new safety protocols.
+Some, like 24 Hour Fitness and Planet Fitness, are introducing a touch-less check-in process to minimize contact between workers and gym-goers.

-Others, like Life Time, plan to implement mandatory temperature screenings for staff and will use hospital-grade disinfectant in their facilities, according to Jeff Zwiefel, chief operating officer of Life Time.
+Others, like Life Time, plan to implement mandatory temperature screenings for members and staff and will use hospital-grade disinfectant in their facilities, according to Jeff Zwiefel, chief operating officer of Life Time.

-States are also requiring that gyms reopen at reduced capacity, limiting the number of members coming in.
-Some chains, like 24 Hour Fitness, are allowing reservation-only exercise in order to limit crowding.
-Others are operating only every other hour in order to clean and sanitize fitness areas.
-Familiarize yourself with any new protocols by either calling your facility or checking their website and schedule your visit accordingly.
+Many gyms are also operating only every other hour in order to clean and sanitize fitness areas.
+Familiarize yourself with any new protocols by either calling your facility or checking their website.